 The Company's employees have historically participated in Privateer Holdings' equity-based compensation plan.
 Equity-based compensation expense has been allocated to these financial statements based on the awards and terms previously granted to Privateer Holdings' employees.
-The Company adopted a new 2018 Equity Incentive Plan and has reserved 6,711,621 shares of common stock for issuance under the Plan.
+The Company will continue to participate in Privateer Holdings' equity-based compensation plan and record equity-based compensation expense based on the equity-based awards granted to the Company's employees until its own equity-based compensation plan is established.